 He has plenty of evidence to support his claim.

-Merian notes that Macy’s officials over the years have admitted the company lifted the concept from Edgar – at least according to a 2008 interview with Macy’s historian Bob Rutan in the Boston Globe
+Merian notes that Macy’s officials over the years have admitted the company lifted the concept from Edgar – at least according to a 2008 interview with Macy’s historian Bob Rutan in the Boston Globe.

 Edgar, the original department store Santa, remains a beloved figure in Brockton, where schoolchildren 130 years later sing a carol in his honor and grow up believing that Saint Nick visits kids in Brockton before anywhere else.

-plaque in downtown Brockton marks the site of the first department store Santa today.
+A plaque in downtown Brockton marks the site of the first department store Santa today.
 The city hosts an annual reading of “The Story of James Edgar” (much like other communities do “A Visit from Saint Nicholas”) and welcomes an annual Santa parade in Edgar’s honor each year, though that parade was cancelled this year for the obvious reason.

 Edgar is a charter member of the International Santa Claus Hall of Fame, where he is officially recognized as the first department store Santa.
 Edmund Gwenn, who played the Macy’s Santa in “Miracle on 34th Street,” is also a charter member.